Healthy Holidays annual report

 Nutritional education

-Some providers had told us they struggled with the nutritional education requirement of the scheme.
+The comprehensive Healthy Eating Toolkits remained available to providers along with along with information and games developed for the scheme.
+Providers often suggested they struggles with this element of the programme.
 However, through Quality Assurance it often became clear that nutrition and healthy lifestyle messages were embedded within provision, especially the multi sports based clubs where hydration and healthy food were highlighted as critical to athletic performance.

 Signposting and referrals